alandefreitas/mdsplit/docs/examples/testing-locally.md

 ---
 layout: default
-title: Test Locally
+title: Testing Locally
-nav_order: 3
+nav_order: 4
 has_children: false
-parent: Running mdsplit
+parent: Examples
 has_toc: false
 ---
-# Test Locally
+# Testing Locally

 To test the GitHub Pages locally, see the example of a Jekyll configuration file in `docs/_config.yml`.